Commonly Asked Questions to Orthodox Rabbis and Helpful Responses

 - Research consistently shows that LGBTQ youth who come out have higher self esteem and avoid a variety of negative psychological adjustment issues including depression, isolation, self harm, risky behavior and compulsive sexual activity.

-- The overwhelming consensus of scientific peer reviewed research (link) actually demonstrates that coming out and positive LGBTQ identity formation LOWER risky and compulsive sexual behaviors.
+- The overwhelming consensus of scientific peer-reviewed research actually demonstrates that coming out and positive LGBTQ identity formation LOWER risky and compulsive sexual behaviors.

-- Research also finds that being closeted and being surrounded by negative attitudes about homosexuality are linked to more risky and compulsory sexual behavior.
+- Research also finds that being closeted and being surrounded by negative attitudes about queer identity are linked to more risky and compulsory sexual behavior.

-- Consequently, scientific consensus suggests that encouraging homosexual youth to stay closeted, and sending negative messages about homosexuality INCREASES risky and compulsive homosexual behavior.
+- Consequently, scientific consensus suggests that encouraging LGBTQ youth to stay closeted, and sending negative messages about queerness INCREASES risky and compulsive sexual behavior.
 Coming out DECREASES these risks.

-- Even if one believes that homosexual sex is sinful, supporting LGBTQ people would likely minimize- not encourage- further sin.
+- Even if one believes that male anal sex is sinful, supporting LGBTQ people would likely minimize- not encourage- further sin.

 - The major medical and mental health professional organizations agree that sexuality and gender identity are not things that can be changed through psychotherapy or other methods.
 Over 100 years of scientific research affirms this.